Mudathiralawi/dhis2-practical-interview/README.md

 # dhis2-practical-interview

-Explain your design decisions, including how you handle API requests and responses, and consider factors like error handling and user experience.

-Please upload the source code to a GitHub public repository in your account and include detailed instructions on how to execute the application.
-Give it the name “dhis2-practical-interview”.

-I can provide you with a detailed overview of the design decisions and considerations for a single-page Angular application, including how to handle API requests and responses, error handling, and user experience.
-However, I won't be able to directly upload files to GitHub or create repositories.
-Instead, I'll guide you on how to structure your Angular application and handle these aspects.

 ### Design Decisions:

 1. **Project Structure:**
-   - Organize your project using Angular best practices.
+   - Project was organized using Angular best practices.
 Separate components, services, and modules into their respective directories.

 2. **Angular Services:**
-   - Create services to handle API requests and responses.
+   - Services was created to handle API requests and responses.
 Angular services can be injected into components to fetch data from APIs.
    - Use the Angular HttpClient module for making HTTP requests.

 3. **Observable Pattern:**